awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Contact Lens: Build rules that generate tasks and EventBridge events<a name="contact-lens-august21"></a>

 Contact Lens rules now allow you to automatically generate tasks and EventBridge events based on uttered keywords, sentiment scores, customer attributes, and other criteria\.
-For more information, see [Build rules with Contact Lens](build-rules-for-contact-lens.md)\.
+For more information, see [Create rules with Contact Lens](build-rules-for-contact-lens.md)\.

 ### Networking: Allow AWS Global Accelerator<a name="august-networking-2021"></a>